AntonioDaria/Docker-test/README.md

 # Running a rails app on docker container
-This is is a simple rails app with the intent to show how we can use Docker for development.This example will show the development of a Rails application without ever installing Rails on our machine.
-This app also features docker-compose a tool, we use for defining and running multi-container Docker applications.
-With Compose,we use a YAML file to configure the application’s services.
+This is a simple rails app with the intent to show how we can use Docker for development.This example will show the development of a Rails application without ever installing Rails on our machine.
+This app also features docker-compose a tool we use, for defining and running multi-container Docker applications.
+With Compose, we use a YAML file to configure the application’s services.
 Then, with a single command, we can create and start all the services from the configuration.

 ### Technologies used